 - 12. Use the average button to average all of the scattering profiles collected into a single curve. - Checkpoint: The averaged scattering profile should appear at the bottom of the manipulation list.
 You may have to scroll down to see it.
 The filename will be in green, and will start with A, indicating it is an average scattering profile. - 13.
 Average all of the GI buffer scattering profiles. - 14.
 In order to see the averaged scattering profiles, you will need to hide the individual profiles from the plot.
-Clicking on the check box to the left of the filename will show/hide a scattering profile.
-When the box is checked, the profile is shown on the plot, when it is unchecked, the profile is hidden.
+Clicking on the eye to the left of the filename will show/hide a scattering profile.
+When the eye is shown, the profile is shown on the plot, when the eye has a line through it, the profile is hidden.
 Hide all of the profiles except the two averaged curves.

-• Tip: The eye and eye with the x through it at the top of the manipulation panel can be used to show/hide sets of loaded profiles at once.
+• Tip: The eye and eye with the line through it at the top of the manipulation panel can be used to show/hide sets of loaded profiles at once.
 If no profiles are selected, these buttons show/hide all loaded profiles.
 If some profiles are selected, these buttons show/hide just the selected profiles.
 Try selecting all but the averaged files and using the show/hide all buttons.